Indian Airlines Flight 257: Conduct of approach

 Investigators did not note any abnormality from the approach of Flight 257 until the flight passed over Comilla Airport.
 As there was no more radar coverage from Comilla to Agartala and Imphal, the pilots, according to the investigators, started to innovate their own procedure and new flight plan by cutting corners in several places.
 The aircraft was supposed to head over to Agartala, but the crew intentionally deviated from its heading.
 They later gave the controller a false position report by saying that they were over Agartala, even though the aircraft was virtually nowhere near the said location.
 This would have given a false impression to the ATC that they had followed the flight plan.
 Fellow pilots who had been interviewed by investigators described the actions of the crew as "total, grossest indiscipline".

 Imphal Airport was not equipped with radar.
 Subsequently, the ATC could not know the exact position of the pilots and could only rely on intermittent positional reports from the pilots.
 The controller would then assist the pilots to finally reach the airport in a safe manner, away from the mountainous terrain around the city of Imphal.
 Imphal Airport itself was located in a mountainous area and the weather condition was known for its unpredictability.
 If the pilots decided to falsify their actual position, ATC could not help much on the matter.

 The decision to not head over to Agartala was probably to cut time.
 As a result of this short cut, the crew revised their estimated time for arrival in Imphal for approximately four minutes earlier than the previous ETA.
 The aircraft then inexplicably put into a descent much earlier than their expected time to descend.
 According to investigators, the crew probably thought that they were already near the VOR even though their actual distance was still too far from the VOR.
-This was probably influenced by the difference between the flight plan's airspeed and the true airspeed of the aircraft, wherein the actual airspeed was higher than the supposed airspeed, causing the crew to think that they would reach their destination much more earlier than usual.
+This was probably influenced by the difference between the flight plan's airspeed and the true airspeed of the aircraft, wherein the actual airspeed was higher than the supposed airspeed, causing the crew to think that they would reach their destination much earlier than usual.

 At 12:39 IST, the crew transmitted another positional report again.
 This time, the crew requested for a direct track to the outbound leg, even though they had not reached the VOR (fix point) for an entry to the airport's holding pattern.
 Their request however was immediately granted by the ATC.
 Fellow senior pilots reported that, for an approach to Imphal, it is necessary for pilots to fly above the VOR first (the fix point) before conducting a direct landing.